segmentio/stats/util/objconv/README.md

 ```

 Stream decoders are capable of reading values from either arrays or single
-values, this is very convenient when an program cannot predict the structure of
+values, this is very convenient when a program cannot predict the structure of
 the stream.
 If the actual data representation is not an array the stream decoder
 will simply behave like a normal decoder and produce a single value.